NegatioN/BattleRiteStats/_characters/zander.md

       icon: 1180e87d69492d442afaa79cbba36746
       name: Lead Astray
       type: offense
+    - color: blue
+      description: Increase the health of Mirror Image illusions by 12 and duration by 2.
+      icon: 2632a24f2167af14f9869abb401dd67f
+      name: Phantasmagoria
+      type: utility
     - color: teal
       description: Grants self or allies traveling through your Portal a shield that absorbs up to 12 damage for 3.